EasyPlugIn/ep-spec/protos/res_access_proto.rst

 Resource Access Protocol
 ===============================================================================

-In a LAN, our device and EasyPlugin Data Gateway can known each other via :ref:`cd-proto`.
-The :ref:`device application` which connects to EasyPlugin always comes and go.
+In a LAN, our device and IoTtalk Data Gateway can known each other via :ref:`cd-proto`.
+The :ref:`device application` which connects to IoTtalk always comes and go.
 We will consider them as kind of `resource`.
 They provide :ref:`device feature` (s) sometimes available and sometimes not.